A ‘twitching eye’ or an ‘eye twitch’ are terms which describe muscle spasms in the eyelid. Most of the time these are mild and go away on their own.

 - avoid caffeine.

 If the twitching makes it difficult to keep your eyes open, see your doctor.
-Depending on the cause, Botox injections in the muscles surrounding your eye may be given to reduce the spasms.
+Depending on the cause, botulinum toxin type A injections (such as Botox or Dysport) in the muscles surrounding your eye may be given to reduce the spasms.

 When to see your doctor